Th33na/loan-qualifier-app/README.md

 # Loan Qualifier Application

-This is a python command-line interface application that will calculate for qualified loans within the data provided by the user.
+This is a python command-line interface application that will calculate for qualified loans based on the data provided by the user.
 User will have the option to save the qualified loan list into a file.

 ---